nikkh/heracles-ai/docs/challenges/heracles-generator-manual.md

 `https://<your-alias>hercles-gen-func.azurewebsites.net/api/HeraclesGeneratorHttpTrigger?code=<your-key>&NumberOfCalls=30`

 Paste this url into your browser and press enter.
 After a little while, you should see a success message "HeraclesGenerator generated 30 requests".
-You can add the result page to browser favourites and generate traffic at the 'touch of a button'
+You can add the result page to browser favourites and generate traffic at the 'touch of a button'.